 Cleaning your dishwasher is an important job that’s often overlooked.
 Here’s how I clean our dishwasher and keep it like new!

-- to freshen the smell of your dishwasher, sprinkle a cup of baking soda (or bicarb) into the bottom of it
+- To freshen up the dishwasher’s smell, sprinkle 1 cup of bicarbonate soda on the bottom of the dishwasher.

-- turn your dishwasher on an economy setting, using the hottest temperature and run through a cycle.
+- Set your dishwasher to the economy setting with the hottest temperature and run a complete cycle.

-- once the cycle has finished, use a cleaning cloth to ensure that all gunk is removed.
+- Once the cycle is finished, use a cloth to wipe away any remaining gunk from the interior.

 - Wipe down the outside of your dishwasher and any surrounding cupboards or walls that may have splatters from dirty dishes.

 - For stainless steel dishwashers, you can easily polish the surface by using a paper towel with a small amount of olive oil.
 Simply wipe in the direction of the grain, adding more oil to the towel as needed.
 This will help to restore the shine and remove any fingerprints or smudges, leaving your dishwasher looking sleek and clean.

 To ensure the effectiveness of using vinegar in your dishwasher, I recommended not to pour it directly into the bottom.
 This is because many dishwashers run their drain pump at the beginning of each cycle to clear any leftover waste water from the previous load.
 As a result, pouring vinegar into the bottom would cause it to be drained away before it can properly clean and remove buildup.